The Grothendieck--Serre conjecture over valuation rings

-\bpp[Flasque resolution of tori] The concepts of quasitrivial and flasque tori are rooted in two special Galois modules that then serve as character groups: permutation and flasque modules.
-A \emph{permutation} module $M$ over a finite group $G$ is a finite type $\b{Z}$-free module with a $\b{Z}$-basis on which $G$ acts via permutations; in this case, $M\simeq \oplus_{i}\b{Z}[G/H_i]$ for certain subgroups $H_{i}$.
-If a permutation module $M$ satisfies $H^1(G, \mathrm{Hom}_{\b Z}(M,Q))=0$ for any permutation module $Q$, then $M$ is \emph{flasque}.
-For instance, if $Q$ is a finite $\b{Z}$-lattice with trivial $G$-action, then $Q$ is permutation and $H^{1}(G,\Hom_{\b{Z}}(M,Q))=0$ for any flasque $M$.
-Recall that the \emph{Cartier dual} of a torus $T$ over a scheme $S$ is a sheaf $\sD(T)\ce \cH om_{\x{$S$-gr.}}(T,\bG_{m,S})$.
-If for every connected component $Z$ of $S$ and every connected Galois cover $Z\pr\ra Z$ with Galois group $G$ splitting $T$, the $G$-module $(\sD(T))(Z\pr)$ is flasque (resp., permutation), then $T$ is \emph{flasque} (resp., \emph{quasitrivial}).
-Indeed, when $S$ is connected, every quasitrivial torus is a finite product of Weil restrictions $\mathrm{Res}_{S\pr_i/S}(\bG_{m})$ for finite \'etale connected covers $S\pr_i\ra S$.
-As proved in \cite{CTS87}*{1.3.3}, for a torus $T$ over a scheme $S$ with finitely many connected components, there is an exact sequence of $S$-tori, a \emph{flasque resolution} of $T$:
+\bpp[Flasque resolution of tori] The concepts of quasitrivial and flasque tori are rooted in two special Galois modules that serve as character groups: permutation and flasque modules.
+For a finite group $G$, let $\cL_G$ be the category of $G$-modules that are finite type $\b{Z}$-lattices.
+If a module $M\in \cL_G$ has a $\b{Z}$-basis on which $G$ acts via permutations, then $M$ is a \emph{permutation module}; in this case, $M\simeq \oplus_{i}\b{Z}[G/H_i]$ for certain subgroups $H_{i}\subset G$.
+If a module $N\in \cL_G$ satisfies $H^1(G, \mathrm{Hom}_{\b Z}(N,Q))=0$ for any permutation module $Q$, then $N$ is a \emph{flasque module}.
+For example, a trivial $G$-module $Q_0\in \cL_G$ is a permutation module and $H^{1}(G,\Hom_{\b{Z}}(N,Q_0))=0$ for any flasque $G$-module $N$.
+For a scheme $S$ and an $S$-torus $T$, if every connected component $Z$ of $S$ has a Galois cover $Z\pr\ra Z$ with Galois group $G$ splitting $T$ such that the $G$-module $\sD_S(T)(Z\pr)$ is flasque (resp., permutation), then $T$ is \emph{flasque} (resp., \emph{quasitrivial}).
+When $S$ is connected, every quasitrivial torus is a finite product of Weil restrictions $\mathrm{Res}_{S\pr_i/S}(\bG_{m})$ for finite \'etale connected covers $S\pr_i\ra S$.
+As proved in \cite{CTS87}*{Thm.~1.3}, for a torus $T$ over a scheme $S$ whose every connected component is open, there is a short exact sequence of $S$-tori, that is, a \emph{flasque resolution} of $T$: